Groundplex requirements: Load balancer

 When load balancers are required

-SnapLogic requires a load balancer for a Snaplex when external client API calls are sent directly to the Snaplex nodes for the following reasons:
+You should provision a load balancer for a Snaplex when external client API calls are sent directly to the Snaplex nodes.
+In a SnapLogic-managed Snaplex (Cloudplex), a load-balancer might be configured already when the Snaplex is deployed.
+We recommend a load balancer in the following use cases:

-• Snaplex-triggered pipeline executions: Because the control plane triggering mechanism imposes additional Org level API limits, use the Snaplex triggering mechanism for high-volume API usage.
+• Snaplex-triggered pipeline executions: Since the control plane triggering mechanism imposes additional Org-level API limits, we recommend using the Snaplex triggering mechanism for high-volume API usage.

-• REST requests to Ultra Task: For direct API calls to the Snaplex, the requests must pass through a load balancer.
-Without a load balancer, request failures occur, and the Snaplex eventually goes offline to recover by performing Snaplex maintenance or upgrades.
+• REST requests to Ultra Tasks: For direct API calls to the Snaplex, the requests must pass through a load balancer.
+Without a load balancer, request failures occur, and the Snaplex eventually goes offline during Snaplex maintenance or upgrades.

 When load balancers are not required